Common Security Frameworks

-COBIT 5 is a business framework done by ISACA of Enterprise IT, and works similarly to some of our ISO 27001 standard, but it has principles and analytical tools and models.
+COBIT 5 is a business framework done by ISACA of Enterprise IT, and works similarly to some of our ISO 27001 standards, but it has principles and analytical tools and models.

-So that is a high level view of some of the frameworks available.
-These can help you understand what needs to be done about without having to spend exorbitant amounts of money to do so.
-Things like recommendations from block cipher modes of operation, methods and techniques.
+So that is a high-level view of some of the frameworks available.
+These can help you understand what needs to be done, without having to spend exorbitant amounts of money to do so.

 Originating from a systems administration/network architecture career, a solid part of his career building networks for educational institutes.
 With security being a mainstay his implementation he grew a strong passion for everything cyber orientated especially social engineering.
 The educational experience led to him mentoring young women in IT, helping them to begin a cyber career.
 He is a recipient of the Cisco global cyber security scholarship.
 A CCNA Cyber Ops holder and elected for the CCNP Cyber Ops program.